Vice President - Conor Campbell

 Susan has a number of regulatory roles sitting as an independent decision maker in professional disciplinary, conduct and commercial matters.
 She is an advisor to national and international bodies in the areas of sports law, corporate governance and dispute resolution.

 Director - Gary McIlroy

 Gary McIlroy is an Aviation Safety Inspector within the Safety Regulation Division at the Irish Aviation Authority.
 He is a holder of a Msc Project Management at UCD Michael Smurfit Business School and MSC Management (Aviation Leadership) at DCU.

 Gary has a wealth of experience as a cycling Commissaire spanning 18 years.
 This includes officiating as a National level Track Commissaire and being an approved UCI International Commissaire for Road and Cyclo-cross.
-He is currently Secretary for the College of Commissaires and has previously been Secretary of the Road Commission.
-Gary has also previously been a National Grading Officer.
-He is the most recently appointed commissaire at the UCI Cyclo-cross World Championships in January 2022.
+Gary has previously been Secretary for the College of Commissaires, Secretary of the Road Commission and a National Grading Officer.
+He was the most recently appointed commissaire at the UCI Cyclo-cross World Championships in January 2022.

 He is a highly regarded figure within the Irish cycling community, as shown by being named Cycling Ireland Volunteer of the Year in 2018.
 He is a member of the Usher Irish Road Club.

 Carl was elected to the Board in 2019 and also served on the Board from 2016-17.
 Carl holds qualifications in commerce and business studies in addition to a Masters in Management from Trinity College Dublin.
 He has held several finance, sales and management roles within the food industry.
 Since 2006, Carl has been involved in many aspects of the sport, as a volunteer, event promoter, race director and board member of Cycling Ulster.